SonySemiconductorSolutions/tof-ar-samples-ar/README.md

 As well as ToF AR, Unity and a compatible device with a ToF sensor are required to build and execute this sample application.

-Please see [the ToF AR Site on Sony Developer World](https://developer.sony.com/develop/tof-ar) for ToF AR downloads and development guides, sample applications, and a list of compatible devices.
+Please see [ToF AR official website](https://tof-ar.com/) (Currently available only in Japanese) for ToF AR downloads and development guides, sample applications, and a list of compatible devices.

 <a name="overview"></a>